September 2005 calendar

 • 06 Sep 2005 Israeli troops are still in the process to withdraw from Gaza and shot a teenager Palestinian teenager.
 He and 50 others broke a barrier around the evacuated Israeli settlement Gush Katif, and climbed on top of IDF tanks.

-• 07 Sep 2005 Egypt holds its first presidential election.
+• 07 Sep 2005 Egypt holds its first-ever multi-party presidential election.

 • 08 Sep 2005 Two EMERCOM Il-76 aircraft arrive at Little Rock Air Force Base to aid in a disaster relief operation.
 This is the first time Russia has ever flown such an emergency assistance mission to North America.